Reprompts/RePromptsQuest_EntirePhysics/Posts/Extreme Physics & Cosmos/#5 Dark Energy & Accelerating Universe.md

 * **Energy Balance:** Dark energy affects the geometry, expansion rate, and evolution of the universe, influencing the formation of galaxies and clusters.
 * **Fundamental Physics:** Understanding dark energy could reveal new physics beyond the Standard Model and general relativity, connecting cosmology with quantum theory.

-Dark energy is not just a mysterious component of the universe — it is a central player in its past, present, and future.
+Dark energy is not just a mysterious component of the universe, it is a central player in its past, present, and future.

 ---